The Epicurean System

 The following objection would be raised to this: Part of these atoms must encounter the moon before reaching the earth.

 By their pelting would push her toward us.
-On the other hand the force exerted upon those terrestrial objects which she shields would be less because of her interposition.
+On the other hand, the force exerted on those terrestrial objects which she shields would be less because of her interposition.

 Because of these objections, the Epicureans would have had to see if some phenomenon of this nature did not really exist.

-They would have answered their opponents that the moon did not recede from us on a tangent.
+They answered that the moon did not recede from us on a tangent.
 Instead:

 - it really did approach the earth at each instant